Before booking on any of our courses, you must read the following terms and conditions

 25. Data Protection

-25.1 The Customer and Serco agree that EPC is permitted to hold personal information about Delegates as part of its personnel and business records and EPC may process such personal data as part of EPC’s role as data controller or data processor as the case may be, in accordance with the Data Protection Act 1998.
+25.1 The Customer and Serco agree that EPC is permitted to hold personal information about Delegates as part of its personnel and business records and EPC may process such Personal Data as part of EPC’s role as Data Controller or data processor as the case may be, in accordance with the Data Privacy Laws.

 26. Contracts (Rights of Third Parties) Act